SLAM

 , or find suitable Docker images prepared by Husarion.

 Running the simulator is very easy thanks to the created aliases.
-If you have not already done so, configure your environment for simulations.
+If you haven't done so already check configure your environment.

 ROSBOT_SIM